MicahElliott/captain/README.md

 changed in the commit, etc).
 In practice, the filtering often isn't too important with the CI runs, since there you might want to go ahead and run all your tests and analyzers, etc, over your whole code base anyway.

+## Comparing to other hook managers

+### Specific comparison to Lefthook

+I really like lefthook.
+It's the most featureful, fastest, and simplest of the managers I tried to adopt.
+In the end it has a couple blockers.
+If you don't care about these things, you might want to go with lefthook since it has a real team behind it.

+- The golang code base is overall nice, and I like go.
+But it's huge for the simple things it does, weighing in at 10 KLOC and 10 MB executable.
+I needed to hack a couple fixes in but it was painful to get into that code.
+- It won't play nice with magit-process.
+This could be magit's fault with supporting spawned TTYs, but I couldn't fix it.
+Most output just wouldn't show up.
+The output that did come through rendered poorly even in terminals with a couple fonts that didn't like some of the unicode boxes and emojis.
+- The generated hooks files are huge, catering to a dozen platforms, and can't be tweaked since they get rewritten whenever a config change is made.
+- I thought the YAML config was ugly and wanted to get away with a tiny DSL.
+  In the end, I needed something close to the YAML anyway, and realized there was already TOML support.
+So this was ultimately a non-issue.

 ## Troubleshooting